Marsden Point Oil Refinery

 Marsden Point Oil Refinery was an oil refinery located at Marsden Point, Whangārei, Northland, New Zealand, which operated from 1964 to 2022.
 It was the only significant oil refinery in New Zealand, and was owned and operated by the New Zealand Refining Company (later Refining NZ, then Channel Infrastructure), a consortium of oil companies.
-The refinery was shut down in 2022 and dismantled.

-The point was named after Samuel Marsden.
-The regional survey map shows it was called Marsden Point in 1907.
+By the early 2020s the refinery had become uncompetitive against larger, more efficient overseas refineries, which could supply refined fuel more cheaply than it cost to refine crude oil domestically.
+In August 2021, Refining NZ's shareholders voted to convert the site into an import-only fuel terminal rather than continue refining, and the refinery was shut down in 2022 and dismantled.